Novel Flow Solutions in Urology and Vascular Disease

 Our Products

-Noninvasive Urethro-Cystometer: A device for differential diagnosis of Lower Urinary Tract Symptoms in the elderly male.
+Noninvasive Urethro-Cystometer(NUC): A device for differential diagnosis of Lower Urinary Tract Symptoms (LUTS) in the elderly male.
 Licensed to a medical device company and currently being marketed.

 About Us